romkatv/powerlevel10k/README.md

 visible changes except for performance.
 There are, however, several differences.

 - By default only `git` vcs backend is enabled in Powerlevel10k.
-If you need `svn` and `hg`, you'll need to set `POWERLEVEL9K_VCS_BACKENDS`.
+If you need `svn` and `hg`, you'll need to add them to `POWERLEVEL9K_VCS_BACKENDS`.
-- Powerlevel10k is bug-compatible with Powerlevel9k except for egregious bugs.
+- Powerlevel10k strives to be bug-compatible with Powerlevel9k but not when it comes to egregious bugs.
 If you accidentally rely on these bugs, your prompt will differ between Powerlevel9k and Powerlevel10k.
 Some examples:
   - Powerlevel9k doesn't respect `ZLE_RPROMPT_INDENT`.
 As a result, right prompt in Powerlevel10k
-    can have an extra space compared to Powerlevel9k.
+    can have an extra space at the end compared to Powerlevel9k.
 Set `ZLE_RPROMPT_INDENT=0` if you don't want that space.
-  - Powerlevel9k ignores some options that are set after the theme is sources while Powerlevel10k respects all options.
+  - Powerlevel9k ignores some options that are set after the theme is sourced while Powerlevel10k respects all options.
 If you see different icons in Powerlevel9k and Powerlevel10k, you've probably defined `POWERLEVEL9K_MODE` before sourcing the theme.
-This parameter gets ignored by Powerlevel9k but not Powerlevel10k.
+This parameter gets ignored by Powerlevel9k but honored by Powerlevel10k.
 If you want your prompt to look in Powerlevel10k the same as in Powerlevel9k, remove `POWERLEVEL9K_MODE`.
   - There are
     [dozens more bugs](https://github.com/Powerlevel9k/powerlevel9k/issues/created_by/romkatv) in
     Powerlevel9k that don't exist in Powerlevel10k.